Richard Higgott

 Professor Richard Higgott was born in 1949 in Nottingham, UK.
 He is based in the Brussels School of Governance, the Vrije Universiteit Brussel where he is Distinguished Professor of Diplomacy.
 From 2020 he has been a Visiting Professor in the Department of Social, Political and Cognitive Sciences at the University of Siena in Italy.
+He is also a part-time Visiting Fellow at the Robert Schuman Center at the European University Institute.

 He is an elected Fellow of the UK Academy of Social Sciences.

 Professor Higgott is a former Fulbright Fellow at the Kennedy School of Government.
 He has been National Director of the Australian Institute of International Affairs and Vice President of the USA International Studies Association.
-He was also, for 1989–90, the president of the Australasian Political Studies Association.
+He was also, for 1989–90, the President of the Australasian Political Studies Association.